the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 The `searchKey` has to be set before each request is made.
 It reflects the `searchTerm`.
 But why don't we use the `searchTerm` in the first place?
 The `searchTerm` is a fluctuant variable, because it gets changed every time you type into the Search input field.
-However in the end you will need a non fluctuant variable.
+However, in the end you will need a non fluctuant variable.
 It determines the recent submitted search term to the API and can be used to retrieve the correct result from the map of results.

 {lang=javascript}
 ~~~~~~~~